James Ward-Prowse: West Ham end interest in Southampton captain days before Championship season

 But the club will now focus their attentions elsewhere as they look to add to their ranks to fill the void created by the departure of Declan Rice to Arsenal for £105m last month.

-Southampton boss Russell Martin has already admitted the Saints may end up beginning their Championship season, which kicks off at Sheffield Wednesday live on Sky Sports this Friday, with a number of players who are sold by the end of August.
+Southampton boss Russell Martin has already admitted the Saints may end up beginning their Championship season, which kicks off at Sheffield Wednesday live on Sky Sports this Friday, without a number of players who could be sold by the end of August.

 West Ham's latest transfer headache comes after they saw a £40m bid for Chelsea and England midfielder Conor Gallagher rejected.